Your Radio City Music Hall Concert Guide

 • 10

-Alcohol service ends 15 minutes before curtain
+Alcohol service ends 15 minutes before showtime

 Beer $12-16, mixed drinks $14-18.
 Availability depends on event licensing.